PurdueAF/purdue-af/docs/source/doc-getting-started.rst

 7. Subscribe to Purdue AF mailing list
 ----------------------------------------

-:doc:`Instructions to subsrcibe to the mailing list <guide-cern-eos>`.
+:doc:`Instructions to subsrcibe to the mailing list <doc-support>`.

 .. warning::